KabeerDev/Node.js-projects/README.md

   - Open your browser and navigate to `http://localhost:3000` to access the Real-time Chat Application.
 - **Note:** Customize the environment variables and configurations as per your preferences and security requirements.

+### 6. Voting Website

+- **Description:** A Node.js website allowing users to vote for their preferred candidates.
+It includes an admin panel for managing parties and candidates.
+- **Technologies:** HTML, CSS, Bootstrap, Node.js, Express.js, EJS, MongoDB.
+- **Features:**
+  - Display information about political parties and candidates.
+  - User voting system for candidates.
+  - Admin panel for managing parties and candidates (adding, editing, deleting).
+- **Instructions:**
+  - Explore the `voting-website` folder for detailed documentation.
+  - Ensure Node.js and MongoDB are installed on your system.
+  - Run `npm install` to install dependencies.
+  - Customize the environment variables in the `.env` file, including database connection details.
+  - Run the application using `npm start`.
+  - Open your browser and navigate to `http://localhost:3000` to access the Voting and Party Information Website.
+- **Note:** Customize the environment variables and configurations as per your preferences and security requirements.

 Feel free to explore the individual project folders for detailed documentation and instructions on running each project.
 Happy coding!